-Most of the work is in the first step.
+Most of the work is in the first step which is described below.
+A Catalyst edition is a customization of ParaView to support a desired subset of functionality from ParaView and VTK.
 There can be many editions of Catalyst and these editions can be combined to create several customized Catalyst builds.
-Assuming that the desired editions have already been created, the second step is automated and is done by the following command from the <ParaView_source_dir>/Catalyst directory:
+Assuming that the desired editions have already been created, the second step is automated and is done by invoking the following command from the <ParaView_source_dir>/Catalyst directory:

-python catalyze.py -i <edition dir> -o <Catalyst source dir>
+python catalyze.py -i <edition_dir> -o <Catalyst_source_dir>

 Note that more editions can be added with the -i <edition_dir> and that these are processed in the order they are given, first to last.
 For the minimal base edition included with ParaView, this would be -i Editions/Base.
-The generated Catalyst source tree will be put in Catalyst_source_dir>.
-For configuring Catalyst from the desired build directory, do the following: <Catalyst_source_dir>/cmake.sh <Catalyst_source_dir>
+The generated Catalyst source tree will be put in <Catalyst_source_dir>.
+For configuring Catalyst from the desired build directory, do the following:

+<Catalyst_source_dir>/cmake.sh <Catalyst_source_dir>